Air Force vs. Florida Atlantic NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have combined to score more than 54 points in one game this season.
+- Florida Atlantic has combined with its opponents to score more than 53.5 points in one game this season.

-- The combined points per game average of the two teams, 66.6, is 12.6 points greater than Saturday's over/under.
+- Saturday's total is 13.1 points lower than the two team's combined 66.6 points per game average.

-- The 40.3 combined points per game that these two squads have allowed this season are 13.7 fewer than the 54 over/under in this contest.
+- The 40.3 combined points per game that these two squads have allowed this season are 13.2 fewer than the 53.5 total in this contest.

-- The average total in Falcons games this season is 47.0, 7.0 points fewer than Saturday's total of 54 .
+- Falcons games have an average total of 47.0 points this season, 6.5 fewer than Saturday's over/under.

 Air Force Stats and Trends

-- So far this season Air Force has one win against the spread.
+- Air Force has one win against the spread in three games this year.

-- This season, the Falcons have one ATS win in two games as a favorite of 4 points or more.
+- This season, the Falcons have one against the spread win in two games as a favorite of 4 points or more.

-- When Air Force puts up more than 18.3 points, it is 1-1 against the spread and 2-1 overall.
+- Air Force is 1-1 against the spread and 2-1 overall this season when the team puts up more than 18.3 points.

-- When Air Force picks up more than 349.0 yards, the team is 0-1 against the spread and 1-1 overall.
+- When Air Force amasses more than 349.0 yards, the team is 0-1 against the spread and 1-1 overall.

 - This year, the Falcons have two turnovers, four fewer than the Owls have takeaways (6).